 School of Journalism, Media and Performance

-Media Factory, ME413
+Media Factory, ME316

 +44 (0) 1772 89 3050

-Erik Knudsen is a filmmaker and Professor of Media Practice at the University of Central Lancashire (UCLAN) in the UK.
-Prior to joining UCLAN, Erik was a Professor of Visual and Digital Culture at Bournemouth University’s Media School.
+Erik Knudsen is a filmmaker, Professor of Media Practice and Faculty Director of Research in the Faculty of Culture and Creative Industries at the University of Central Lancashire (UCLan) in the UK.
+Prior to joining UCLan, Erik was a Professor of Visual and Digital Culture at Bournemouth University’s Media School.
 He has also been Professor of Film Practice at the University of Salford, Manchester, UK, where he was for a period of time Head of the School of Media, Music and Performance.
-During his many years at the University of Salford, Erik has also acted as the University of Salford’s Director of Graduate Studies.
-Earlier roles at the University of Salford included programme leading the MA in Fiction Film Production, the MA in Television Documentary Production and the MA in Wildlife Documentary Production.
+During his many years at the University of Salford, Erik also acted as the University of Salford’s Director of Graduate Studies.
+Earlier roles at the University of Salford include programme leading the MA in Fiction Film Production, the MA in Television Documentary Production and the MA in Wildlife Documentary Production.

-As a filmmaker his films include The Raven On The Jetty (88 min., fiction, 2015), The Silent Accomplice (84 min., fiction, 2011), Vainilla Chip (17 min., Documentary, 2009), Veil (for Horse & Bamboo Theatre Company’s touring show, 2008), Heart of Gold (40 min., documentary, 2006), Sea of Madness (86 min., fiction, 2006), Brannigan’s March (99 min., fiction, 2004), Bed of Flowers (50 min., documentary, 2001), Signs of Life (70 min., fiction, 1999), Reunion (50 min., documentary, 1995), One Day Tafo (70 min., documentary, 1991).
+As a filmmaker his films include Cleft Lip (84 min., fiction, 2018), The Raven On The Jetty (88 min., fiction, 2015), The Silent Accomplice (84 min., fiction, 2011), Vainilla Chip (17 min., Documentary, 2009), Veil (for Horse & Bamboo Theatre Company’s touring show, 2008), Heart of Gold (40 min., documentary, 2006), Sea of Madness (86 min., fiction, 2006), Brannigan’s March (99 min., fiction, 2004), Bed of Flowers (50 min., documentary, 2001), Signs of Life (70 min., fiction, 1999), Reunion (50 min., documentary, 1995), One Day Tafo (70 min., documentary, 1991).